spk121/potato-make/CHEATSHEET.md

 ## MAKEVARS

 A hash table called `%makevars` has string keys.
+These procedures are syntax that add quotation marks around `key`, so you call them without the quotes on `key`.
+The returned value is a string.

+    ($ KEY) -> "VAL"

     ($ key [transformer])
         Look up `key` in the `%makevars` hash table and return the result.